themaximalist/llm.js/README.md

     { role: "user", content: "what is the secret codeword I just told you?" }, ]); // Response: blue
 ```

-The OpenAI message format is used, and converted on-the-fly for specific services that use a different format.

 ## Options